 To express my vision I decided on a Saison because it is a beer strongly connected to the land.
 (Saisons are traditionally brewed by the farmers of the Hainaut region in Belgium.)

 Although choosing the beer was simple, selecting the herbs and spices was surprisingly difficult.
+There is no lack of the variety of fruits and grains with an immense aroma to create a special beer, but here I was particular about the aroma and representation too, evident for all who read this post here.
+Citrus beers are especially refreshing and complete their role with each hop and the grain beers relish us with the smoothness and rich taste.
+I have included Saison and it calls for mastery in the extraction of the correct proportional spicy, fruity and aromatic characters.
 I wanted both to recall the scent of a blooming field and create a fresh, intriguing and easy to drink beer.
 In order to achieve the right balance of herbs and spices, I remember drinking herbal infusions every day during that winter.

 I had no doubt on the name.
 I called it “New Morning” after Bob Dylan’s song about the awe for life and nature’s marvels.

 Suggested pairings: Fish and raw shellfish, herb risottos and some varieties of semi cured cheeses.

 Storing temperature:: Between 4 and 8°C (it keeps best refrigerated).